Post

 Hide Terminal and Create Staging Directory

-Analyzing the AppleScript, the malware first begins by the variables release and filegrabbers are set to true, most likely to initialize certain functions during the data exfiltration process.
-It then ensures the Terminal window stays hidden while the script is running in the background to conceal itself from the user.
+Analyzing the payload, it begins by ensuring the Terminal window stays hidden while the payload is running in the background to conceal itself from the user.

 code1

-The malware then retrieves the current username to constructs the path to the user’s home directory.
-It also creates a staging directory to store every stolen data extracted from the system.
-This staging directory is created using a random four-digit number between 1000 and 9999 and it is assigned to the variable writemind.
+It then retrieves the current username to construct a path to the user’s home directory.
+It also creates a staging directory on /tmp/ to store the stolen data.
+The staging directory name seems to be generated using a random four-digit number in the range of 1000-9999.

 code2

-The data extraction process begins by extracting system information including software, hardware, and display configurations using the system_profiler utility.
+The data extraction process begins with the system information including software, hardware, and display configurations using the system_profiler utility.
 The result of this command is then written to a file named “info” under the staging directory.

 code3